'Illegal Migration' Act - Everything you need to know

 From our work with torture survivors, we know that many survivors are particularly vulnerable to harm in detention.
 Many survivors experience re-traumatisation, whether that’s recall of torture experiences or deterioration of existing trauma symptoms.

-The Bill is not compatible with international law
+The Act is not compatible with international law

 Even though the UK is no longer part of the European Union, it still has obligations under the European Convention on Human Rights (ECHR), as well as other international treaties like the UN Refugee Convention.
 In fact, the UK played a crucial role in drafting both the ECHR and the Refugee Convention in the aftermath of WWII and the Holocaust.